fbpx

 The Sumter Campus features a 2.5-acre utility pole field, a dedicated classroom with modern technology, restrooms and showers, covered teaching labs, four utility trucks (both bucket and digger trucks), numerous utility poles of various sizes, underground utility training stations, hundreds of hand tools from various manufacturers, and all necessary electric utility hardware.

-All Lineworker Bootcamps are currently held at the Sumter Campus in Sumterville.
+All Lineworker Boot Camps are held at the Sumter Campus in Sumterville.

 Classes run Monday through Friday from 8 am to 4 pm for ten consecutive weeks, including three weeks of CDL training.